membrane/api-gateway/DEVELOPING.md

 (Skip to the next section, if you don't need a distribution build.)

-6. Right click the service-proxy-core and run as "Maven install".
+6. Right click the api-gateway-core and run as "Maven install".

-7. Right click membrane-service-proxy and run as "Maven install".
+7. Right click membrane-api-gateway and run as "Maven install".

-8. After doing so membrane-service-proxy-x.x.x.zip should be in the \cli\target folder.
+8. After doing so membrane-api-gateway-x.x.x.zip should be in the \cli\target folder.

 Running Service Proxy in Eclipse